RareCamp/RareCamp/docs/designs/api-design.md

 ## NOTE

-- All the APIs use the following prefix: `/api/v1/`.
+- All the APIs use the following prefix: `api.example.com/v1/`.
 The prefix is skipped in the following descriptions for simplicity.

 - Authentication parameters is not shown the following API definitions for simplicity

-- Common HTTP Status like `401 Unauthorized` or `500 Internal Server Error` are not shown here for simplicity
+- Common HTTP Status like `401 Unauthorized` or `500 _internal Server Error` are not shown here for simplicity

 - We try to use standard REST HTTP verbs as much as possible.
 Any deviations are described clearly in the API.